Buying A Motorhome? Purchasing A Travel Trailer? Buy A Camper With Confidence using this RV Buying Guide!

 3. Where are you going to use your RV?

-- In Urban environments or rural environments?
+- Urban boondocking environments & rural boondocking environments both have unique benefits as well as challenges.
+Ever try to turn a semi around, or parallel park a school bus?
 Parallel parking becomes a factor when buying an RV if you plan on seeing the sites of major cities.
-Ever try to turn a school bus around?
-Accessibility becomes a factor when buying a 40ft RV.
-Its ok to run a generator on privately owned land, but I doubt Walmart’s going to look too favorably at a generator in their parking lot.
-Campground rates can be expensive and crowded.
+Accessibility becomes a consideration when buying RV’s over 20 feet.
+Its ok to run a generator on privately owned land out in the middle of nowhere.
+But how do you think Walmart is going to react to a generator idling in their parking lot?

-- If you’re going to camp on public lands, which is amazing by the way, you need to factor in tank size, power options, water supply, food storage & possibly cell service or even entertainment when buying an RV.
+- If you’re going to camp on public lands(also known as boondocking), which is amazing by the way, you need to factor in tank size, power options, water supply, food storage & possibly cell service or even entertainment when buying an RV.
 Where your going to use your RV will most likely decide what type of RV you’re going to buy?
-Because it’s not very practical to tow a 40 ft travel trailer or drive a 40 foot Class A motorhome into the backcountry of America.
+You’re not always going to stay in RV campgrounds or Casino parking lots.
+Might want to consider how practical or comfortable you’d be towing a 40 ft travel trailer down a jacked up dirt road.
+Or driving a 40 foot Class A motorhome into the backcountry of America.
+Maybe I am the only one that drives their RV over logs, rocks & rivers.

 4. When are you going to use your RV?

-No one wants to use an outdoor shower while on a ski trip in December, or go on a desert camping trip with no A/C?
+Who wants to use an outdoor shower while on a ski trip in December, or go on a desert camping trip with no A/C?
 If you plan on storing your RV for the winter or migrating to warmer climates than maybe winter capabilities isn’t a concern for you when buying an RV.
-However, to narrow down your needs and wants you need to know where your going to use your new motorhome.
+However, to narrow down your needs and wants in your new RV you should consider where you’re going to use your new RV camper/motorhome.
+Don’t be the couple I met last week who are trying to live at a ski resort during the winter in a canvas-walled popup trailer.

 5. What are you going to do with your RV when you’re not using it?